Jvoytek9/GoWith/README.md

 # What is this

 This was an internship I did, and the main contributions I added can be found within the src/app folder.
 This repo is solely to display a project I had worked on previously.
-The motionanalysis page was never implemented into the main project due to lack of time, however I failed to preserve the code sadly.
-So, it is empty.
+The motionanalysis page was never implemented into the main project due to lack of time, however I failed to preserve the code.
+So, while it worked well, it is sadly empty.
+The main idea of motionanalysis was analyzing pedometer data using the native apps for both IOS and Android to create functions which can determine whether a user is in line, or currently walking.

 # Installation